Hamilton City Hall Renovations

 Architect of Record: Garwood-Jones & Hanham Architects (Bob Prince, Project Manager)

-Associate Architect:: McCallum Sather Architects
+Design Consultant: McCallum Sather Architects

 The project involved a comprehensive rehabilitation and upgrade of City Hall, an important civic building in Hamilton as well as an architecturally significant example of the “International Style” in Canada originally designed by City architect Stan Roscoe in 1956.